Adding Running Lamp

 sides, can FLASH, towards the direction a turn is being made.

-Some States, if not most or all, will have such allowances.
+Some States, if not most or all, will have such or other allowances/ordinances/regulations.
 This can mean that you can add red color to the lens or lamp, or partially, or leave the turn signal lenses amber, etc. Think about it!

-In one conversion, I left the original amber plastic lens alone....but installed a RED painted lamp...I found these lamps commercially available at the time.....and I then used a sharp knife to remove a fair amount of the red material from the lamp that was forward (as fitted) from the rear top of the lamp.
+In one conversion, I left the original amber plastic lens alone....but installed a RED lamp...I found these lamps commercially available at the time.....and I then used a sharp knife to remove a fair amount of the red material from the lamp that was forward (as fitted) from the rear top of the lamp.
 That gave white light to the sides, red to the rear.
 It worked OK, but now there is no super easy way of replacing a lamp, and red lamps are not super common either.
+They may be more common now.

 NOTE #1: Much of this